GiuseppePercuoco94/WorkspaceTesi/README.md

     5. 'loop' is a integer flag to set to 1 to iterate the HDBSCAN algorithm from the minimun to the max value of 'min_cluster_size';
     6. 'top_scale' is a integer flag to set to '1' if we want consider the feature 'A/AAA_top_country' in the scaling phase, '0' if we don't want consider them in the scaling phase;
     7. 'save_fig' is a integer flag to set to '1' if we want save the pair plots, '0' if we don't want save them.

+    In output, if we set 'save_fig' to 0 we will have these folders:

+    * *csv_hdbscan*: contain csv files for each 'min_cluster_size' in the cluster process, in these file there is an order in according to the cluster id;
+    * *csv_hdbscan_not_sorted_by_cluster*: contain csv files in which the domains are not sorted by cluster id value;
+    * *img_sse_avgsil_db*: contain the image that represents the trend curves of SSEs, mean value of Silhouette Scores and Davies-Bloudin indices as the value of k varies.
+    * *list_score*: contain a three different '.txt' files, each one contain the value of respectly SSE, mean value of Silhouette Scores and Davies-Bloudin indices.

+    The case with 'save_fig' set to 1 is not implemented.

 ## PCA
 * *pca.py*: this is the script to apply the PCA with a predefined number of principal components.
 It accepts: